Y9807/ergo-uikit/docs/ui-platform.md

   It is maintaines by the same team and well tested against Java version.
 - In the presence of PointyCastle, porting of ErgoTree Intepreter to Dart will be simple because 1) Dart is semantically very close to Java; 2) PointyCastle is a clone of BouncyCastle.
-- Appkit can be ported to Dart even easier since it is Java.
-In fact Appkit-dart will have
+- Appkit can be ported to Dart even easier since it is implemented in Java.
+In fact Appkit-dart will have simpler implementation because Java-to-Scala bridge is not necessary.
 - Plugins allow platform specific customization of application
 - Flutter compiles and packages all dependencies into native code.
 You can control, in a simple way, which code you package.
 This is important for security.
 This may be less flexible